Runs up coastal rivers give Carolina anglers a place to start this month

 Campbell said most anglers anchor their boats, cast upriver, then retrieve their lures as they drifts with the current.
 On some days, the shad can be picky and want the lure at a certain speed or depth.
 Other days, you’ll catch them no matter what you do.

 Jonathan Grady of the Hobie Fishing Team targets shad from his kayak in North Carolina’s Cape Fear River.
-He loves fishing an area without anchoring, which his kayak’s peddle-drive system allows him to do, leaving his hands free for fishing.
-This allows him to stay put or make slight moves without ever having to pull up anchor.
+He loves fishing an area without anchoring, which his kayak’s peddle-drive system allows him to do.
+This leaves his hands free for fishing.
+It also allows him to stay put or make slight moves without ever having to pull up anchor.

 Of the three locks and dams on the river between Wilmington and Fayetteville, Grady said a boat launch is within 100 yards of each one, providing easy access to some of the hottest fishing you’ll find anywhere.